Coronavirus (COVID-19) Dashboard

 Isolation & Quarantine

 Any student, faculty, staff who tests positive for COVID-19 may be required to quarantine.
 Medical release information will be required for return to work or school.

-Any student, faculty, staff who has come in direct contact with one who has tested positive for COVID-19 will be asked to self-isolate before returning to work or school.
-Medical release information will be required for return to work or school.
+Any student, faculty, staff who has come in direct contact with one who has tested positive for COVID-19 may be asked to self-isolate before returning to work or school.
+Medical release information may be required for return to work or school.

 Events & Large Groups